 INWK 6912: Network Design

-The objective of this course is to provide a solid foundation for the design principles for the design of networks at all levels.
-The focus will be on the design principles and techniques for total network design from initial planning to management issues.
+The objective of this course is to provide a solid foundation for the design of networks with comprehensive security.
+The course focuses on the design principles and techniques for total network design from initial planning to management issues.

 INWK 6800: Seminar Topic